TobiasVanDyk/Microdexed-Synth-Variations/Minidexed1/Minidexed-compile-WSL2-Win11/Readme.md

 # Compiling Minidexed under WSL2 (Ubuntu 20.04) on Windows 11

 ## Minidexed with Raspberry Pi 3B+ using a Waveshare WM8960 DAC hat and a 6N137 MidiIn
-Using a updated Ubuntu 20.04 WSL2 on Windows 11 for compiling Minidexed was quick - a few minutes - but there are a few additional steps not mentioned on the Minidexed Wike.
+Using a updated Ubuntu 20.04 WSL2 on Windows 11 for compiling Minidexed was quick - a few minutes - but there are a few additional steps not mentioned on the [**Minidexed Wiki**](https://github.com/probonopd/MiniDexed/wiki/Development).

-On a fresh WSL2 also needs:
+A fresh WSL2 also needs:
 ```
 sudo apt-get install build-essential
 sudo apt install zip